HipoFinance/contract/README.md

 ## Flows

 Both stakers and validators use different flows for different tasks.
-Here, each flow is described in more detail. **There are Graphviz graphs available for each flow in the `graphs` folder**.
+Each flow is described in more detail below. **There are Graphviz graphs available for each flow in the `graphs` folder**.
 It's recommended to first look at the graph of each flow to better understand them.

 ## Staker Flows